SOUTH EAST COASTAL PROTECTION ALLIANCE

 OUR PROPOSAL

-We believe that the solution is to move the Wind Farm away from the sandbanks and use floating platforms instead.
-This is technically and commercially possible and the use of this method of construction is being proposed by the ESB at Moneypoint, on the West Coast of Ireland.
+We believe that the solution is to move the Wind Farm away from the sandbanks and away from the coast and not located in the most fertile areas of the sea.
+This is technically and commercially possible and is in use elsewhere in the world.

 TURBINES POSITIONED 8KM FROM SHORE